Here is a simple template that you may use to import a CSV file into Python using Pandas:

-Importing Data into Python
+Importing the Data into Python

-Steps to import a CSV file into Python using pandas
+Steps to Import a CSV File into Python using Pandas

-(1) Firstly, capture the full path where your CSV file is stored.
+Firstly, capture the full path where the CSV file is stored.

 - File name (as highlighted in green).
 You may choose a different file name, but make sure that the file name specified in the code matches with the actual file name

-(2) Type/copy the following code into Python, while making the necessary changes to your path.
+Type/copy the following code into Python, while making the necessary changes to your path.

-import pandas as pd from pandas import DataFrame read_clients = pd.read_csv (r'C:\Users\Doron E\Desktop\Import_pandas\Client_01-FEB_2018.csv') #read the csv file (put 'r' before the path string to address any special characters, such as '\').
-Don't forget to put the file name at the end of the path + ".csv" df = DataFrame(read_clients,columns=['Client Name','Country','Product','Purchase Price']) # assign column names print (df)
+Note that you should place “r” before the path string to address any special characters in the path, such as “\”.
+Additionally, don’t forget to put the file name at the end of the path + “.csv”

 Finally, run the Python code and you’ll get: